Frank-Proulx/w11_speciality_food_products/README.md

 ## Known Bugs

 * The rspec command was causing an error saying the versions were off.
-Typing `bundle exec` before `rspec` solves this issue.
+Typing `bundle exec rspec` instead solves this issue.
 I was also able to solve this permanantly by changing the version of rspec-expectations in `Gemfile.lock` from (3.10.1) to (3.10.2).

 ## License